A breast abscess is a painful, pus-filled lump that develops under the skin of your breast.

 How are breast abscesses treated?

 Your doctor may also prescribe a course of antibiotics, which you must take as directed.
-Do not stop taking them just because you feel better.
-You need to take the full course of antibiotics.

-Breastfeeding with a breast abscess
+Can I breastfeed with a breast abscess?

 Tips to help with breastfeeding with an abscess